fusionlabs-tech/chronos-synapse/README.md

 ## What it is now

 - Backend: Fastify API that accepts job signatures and execution telemetry, stores in Redis Stack, and broadcasts realtime via Socket.IO.
 Auth with API keys.
-- SDK: `@chronos-synapse/sdk` to register jobs and send batched execution events.
+- SDK: `chronos-synapse-sdk` to register jobs and send batched execution events.
 Primary API is `ChronosRunner`.
 - Frontend: Next.js 14 dashboard (read-only) for jobs, executions, analytics, and profile.

 ## Core architecture